Knowledge Hub

 Financial Promotions Gateway and changes to exemptions for high-net-worth and sophisticated investors

-Financial promotions are communications that invite or induce investors to enter into an agreement to engage in investment activity, for particular financial products, and are regulated under the Financial Services and Markets Act 2000 (FSMA) by the Financial Conduct Authority (FCA).
-They can be any form of marketing such as advertisements, brochures, and websites.
+Financial promotions are communications that invite or induce investors to agree to engage in investment activity for specific financial products and are regulated under the Financial Services and Markets Act 2000 (FSMA) by the Financial Conduct Authority (FCA).
+They can take any form, such as advertisements, brochures, and websites.

-1. A firm is approving their own promotions, including for communication by an unauthorised person.
+1. A firm is approving its promotions, including communication by an unauthorised person.

 3. The financial promotion is prepared by an appointed representative and relates to a regulated activity for which the authorised person has agreed to accept responsibility.